Resource created by Leeds Museums and Galleries

 - What do you think people felt when they received medals in the War either for themselves or for their relatives?

 Were there cases when people might not have been pleased to receive one?

 - Read the news story about veterans rejecting their medals in 2015 (via the link below to Veterans of Peace website).
 Why do you think they decided to return the medals?
 What do you think it means to 'reject war'?

 - Group activity:

-Divide the class into six groups and ask each group to research one of the different roles carried out by the people featured in this resource (use the online interactive 'Our First World War Guardians' as well as the related links at the bottom of the page).
+Divide the class into six groups and ask each group to research one of the different roles carried out by the people featured in this resource (use the online interactive 'Our First World War Guardians' as well as the supporting links in the resources section).
 Each group could produce a fact file for their role, then debate with the others who had the more important role.